Home

 The Divine Office (also called the Liturgy of the Hours, or the Opus Dei --- the "work of God" ) means certain psalms, prayers, hymns, and Biblical readings to be recited at fixed hours of the day or night according to a general and ancient structure.

-An example of a Liturgy of the Hours for the morning prayer (Lauds) is as follows, however many forms of the Liturgy of the Hours (LOH) are much simpler.
+An example of a Liturgy of the Hours for the morning prayer (Lauds) is given below, but many forms of the Liturgy of the Hours (LOH) are much simpler.

 Likewise, the actual texts/Psalms/prayers/Litany, etc. to be read or sung will be different from the one given here.